Split, Croatia: 15 Things to do in Split – travel guide

 Let’s take a look at what weather you can expect in Split throughout the year:

-Summer (June to August): summer in Split is hot and sunny, with average temperatures ranging from 24 °C to 30 °C. During the peak summer months, temperatures can occasionally rise above 30 °C. Precipitation is scarce during this period, with July usually being the driest month.
+Summer (June to August): Summer in Split is hot and sunny, with average temperatures ranging from 24 °C to 30 °C. During the peak summer months, temperatures can occasionally rise above 30 °C. Precipitation is scarce during this period, with July usually being the driest month.

 Summer is also the main season in Split.
 The beaches and the centre are crowded and prices are rising.

-Autumn (September to November): autumn in Split is generally mild and pleasant, with average temperatures ranging from 14°C to 24°C (you can still enjoy swimming temperatures in early September).
+Autumn (September to November): Autumn in Split is generally mild and pleasant, with average temperatures ranging from 14°C to 24°C (you can still enjoy swimming temperatures in early September).
 It rains more often during this period (November is the rainiest month).

 In autumn, the number of tourists decreases and you can enjoy the streets of the old town without crowds.
 Autumn is also an ideal time for excursions around Split (just watch out for ferry and catamaran schedules, which don’t run that often).

-Winter (December to February): winters in Split are mild and wet, with average temperatures ranging from 7°C to 13°C. Snowfalls are rare, and it usually rains more often in the city during this period.
+Winter (December to February): Winters in Split are mild and wet, with average temperatures ranging from 7°C to 13°C. Snowfalls are rare, and it usually rains more often in the city during this period.

-Spring (March to May): spring in Split is characterized by gradually rising temperatures and increasing sunshine.
+Spring (March to May): Spring in Split is characterized by gradually rising temperatures and increasing sunshine.
 Average temperatures range from 10°C to 20°C, making it a pleasant time to explore the city and its surroundings.
 Rainfall decreases during this period and May is generally the sunniest month.

 Tips on how to enjoy Split

-• Wear comfortable shoes: cobbled streets and uneven surfaces are typical of Split’s old town.
+• Wear comfortable shoes: Cobbled streets and uneven surfaces are typical of Split’s old town.

 • Use public transport: Split’s public transport, mainly buses, is reliable and affordable.
 You can also take the bus to the more distant beaches and you don’t have to deal with the fast-filling car parks.